 Enbridge’s Safe Community program offers grants to emergency response organizations in communities that host Enbridge operations.
 Safe Community grants can be used to help underwrite equipment or training that will help organizations effectively respond to pipeline-related emergencies.

-To apply for a Safe Community grant, please visit our Safe Community page.
+To learn more, please visit our Safe Community page.

 Emergency Response Plans